maxking/falcon-api-browse/README.rst

 Using
 -----

-Since this is a middleware for falcon, you can use it by passing an initialized instance during Falcon App creation.
+Since this is a middleware for Falcon, you can use it by passing an initialized instance during Falcon App creation.

 ::